gregmunno/mno612-crimedata/README.md

 *Explain decision to truncate to 50,000 (Tab 2) and explore times when that would not be a smart approach.

-20. Now let's sort by violent crime, using tab 2 (50K+).
+20. Now let's sort by population

+21. Creating a 50K population cut off.

+22. Sort by violent crime.

-21: Questions for the class: What city has the most violent crime?
+23: Questions for the class: What city has the most violent crime?
 Is that interesting/meaningful?
 How might we make it more meaningful?

+24. Calculating the per capita and rate

-22. In N1, write vc100K
+24. In N1, write vc100K

-23. In N2, write =(c2/b2)*100000
+25. In N2, write =(d2/c2)*100000

 24. Highlight N2, scroll to bottom.
-Highlight N791.
+Highligh.
 Click "Fill Down."

-25. Sort.
+26. Sort.

 *Discuss findings.

-26. In o2 write =average(N2:791)
+26. In o2 write =average(N2:783)

 27. What's the lead of the story so far?